 Different types of work related learning

 Our Employer mentoring programme is designed to support students who are about to start their GCSEs, but are at risk of disengaging and underachieving in their studies.
 Its aim is to give them support and encouragement and inspire them to explore their career opportunities.
 We are looking to recruit employer mentors with a wide range of backgrounds, ages and interests, who can offer an hour or two fortnightly for a minimum of 6 months.
 All of our employer mentors receive full training and support.
-The programme, launched in early 2017 with funding from The Careers and Enterprise Company.
-We aim to offer mentoring to at least 250 young people across Hertfordshire over the next three years.
 If you feel that you would like to give something back and help young people in your community, mentoring is a brilliant opportunity to inspire and motivate the workforce of the future.

 This is an activity usually carried out for students in Year 10 where employers are invited into a school to interview students on a one to one basis.
 It is preferable to interview the young person for a position that is a ‘real job’ within your company as this is a role you would understand and gives the young person an idea of something that could be a vacancy in the future at your business.
 As an employer you are encouraged to feedback on the young person’s performance, dress code and language so they can take this constructive criticism forwards when being interviewed for a real job.
 You might even spot potential in a future candidate!